TCDB is operated by the Saier Lab Bioinformatics Group

 The voltage-sensor paddle is a crucial structural motif in voltage-activated potassium (K(v)) channels that has been proposed to move at the protein-lipid interface in response to changes in membrane voltage.
 Tarantula toxins like hanatoxin and SGTx1 inhibit K(v) channels by interacting with paddle motifs within the membrane (Milescu et al., 2007).
 These toxins can partition into membranes under physiologically relevant conditions, but the toxin-membrane interaction is not sufficient to inhibit K(v) channels.
 These require specific binding to the paddle motif.

-This family belongs to the: Huwentoxin Superfamily.
+This family belongs to the: Conotoxin Superfamily.

 References associated with 8.B.5 family: